-In the previous preparation stage, we came up with numerous categories from which to begin getting eyeballs on your site.
-Now, we start exhaustively deep searching the Web for the most popular, relevant, and credible places we can find, then set out to get you listed there.
+In the previous preparation stage, you came up with numerous categories from which to begin getting eyeballs on your site.
+Now, you start exhaustively deep searching the Web for the most popular, relevant, and credible places we can find, then set out to get you listed there.

 Stage 5: Create Starter Content to Establish Google Rankings

 Objective: Start publishing content on your website that Google will come to love.

 Depending on your offerings and target audience, by now you probably came across several competing blog posts or web pages that rank for one of your primary keywords.

 Save those competing pages to analyze later in your marketing plan (once you begin to make a big dent in all the categories from above, and before you start writing content).

 And just like in your earlier competitive analysis stage, you’ll scrutinize the top ranking post in particular to understand why it’s at the top of Google.
 From there your SEO pro may recommend building a post on YOUR website to outrank it.

 Note, the first content you’d write and/or optimize would be for your primary landing page for the exact types of ideal clients you seek to attract.
 This “optimization” should include both the text you can see, as well as the ones you can’t, like meta tags, page formatting, and schema.

 Stage 6: Market New Posts to Increase Google Rankings